jsalvadormasip/MutechPalabos/examples/showCases/bloodFlowDefoBodies/README.md

 These simulations either start from a given CPs folder (generated through Cell Packing or provided) or from a file (initialPlacing.pos) that stores the position (center of mass) and orientation of the blood cells.
 The initialPlacing.pos stores first the RBCs as ID (0: RBC, 1: PLT), position and orientation (in degrees) and after the PLTs.
 Cell Packing is the prefered way to generate complex flow fields with many parameters.

+For a quick start just extract the provided CPs_X.tar.gz and perform the corresponding Cellular Blood Flow Simuation.

+***It is very important to understand that without the right CPs folder (generated through Cell Packing or provided) or initialPlacing.pos file, the Cellular Blood Flow Simuation is not going to start (it crashes).***

 **CPU-version**:
 ```
 mpirun -n X ./bloodFlowDefoBodies shear_params/poiseuille_params.xml